Agent Harness Engineering: Why Architecture Matters More Than the Model

 Grade outcomes, not paths

-Frontier models often discover valid solution paths that designers did not foresee.
-Measure what the agent produces – not how it gets there.
-On SWE-bench Verified, the best agents improved from 4.4% to over 71.7% accuracy in just one year.
+Frontier models often find valid solution paths their designers never anticipated.
+Measure what the agent produces, not how it gets there.
+On SWE-bench Verified, the best agents climbed from 4.4% to over 71.7% accuracy in a single year.

-Microsoft's AXIS framework (ACL 2025) reveals another lever: API-first Agent-Computer Interfaces instead of UI-based interactions reduce task completion time by 65 to 70% and cognitive overhead by 38 to 53%.
+Microsoft's AXIS framework (ACL 2025) reveals another lever: API-first agent-computer interfaces, rather than UI-based interactions, cut task completion time by 65 to 70% and cognitive overhead by 38 to 53%.

 Research and Governance

-The research landscape paints a clear picture: AI agents are rapidly becoming more capable, yet governance is lagging behind.
+The research paints a clear picture: AI agents are getting more capable fast, while governance lags well behind.

 The SWE-bench Leap

-Stanford HAI's AI Index Report 2025 documents one of the fastest performance increases in AI history: On the SWE-bench software engineering benchmark, AI systems solved just 4.4% of coding problems in 2023 – by 2024, this reached 71.7%.
+Stanford HAI's AI Index Report 2025 documents one of the fastest performance gains in AI history: on the SWE-bench software-engineering benchmark, AI systems solved just 4.4% of coding problems in 2023; by 2024, that had reached 71.7%.
 A leap of 48.9 percentage points in twelve months.

 Enterprise Adoption vs. Governance Gap